-Lyreacrompane (Ladhar an Crompáin) which means the space between converging rivers, is located in the Stacks Mountains between the Smearlagh river and the Crumpane River.
-Lyre (as it is known locally) lies in close proximity to Listowel, Castleisland, Abbeyfeale and Tralee.
+Lyreacrompane (Ladhar an Crompáin) means the space between converging rivers, is in the Stacks Mountains between the Smearlagh river and the Crumpane River.
+Lyre lies in near Listowel, Castleisland, Abbeyfeale and Tralee.

 John B also proclaimed “I fell immediately in love with this strange and wonderful countryside, with the character, colour and language of its people and with its numerous dancing streams.
 The unbounded freedom of hills and glens amount to sheer paradise.
 The Stacks Mountains have a magic all of their own where the green pastures and meadows merge into boglands.
 The dominating colour is brown but ever and always it is a brown that is warm and comforting”.